-For example, an elementary school teacher could give a consoling hug to a child who scraped his elbow; this is not considered sexual harassment.
+For example, an elementary school teacher could give a consoling hug to a child who scraped their elbow.
+This is not considered sexual harassment.
 Similarly, a volleyball coach could hug a team member who scored the winning point.
-But, in some circumstances, nonsexual conduct may rise to the level of sexual harassment.
-For example, a volleyball coach hugging a player under inappropriate circumstances could create a hostile environment.
+However, in some circumstances, nonsexual conduct may rise to sexual harassment.
+For example, consider a volleyball coach hugging a player in inappropriate circumstances.
+This action could create a hostile environment.

 Are both male and female students protected from being sexually harassed?